xel-a/Xel-A/README.md

 - 🙋‍♂️ Hey there, human.
-I'm Axel Rom Monteroyo Ignacio, nice to meet you!
+I'm Axel Rom Ignacio, nice to meet you!
-- 📚 I'm currently studying Computer Science at University of Cebu Lapu lapu & Mandaue.
+- 🎓 A fresh graduate of University of Cebu Lapu lapu & Mandaue with a degree of Bachelor of Science in Computer Science.
-- 🐣 I'm a rookie at coding but I'll strive to be the better version of myself each day.
+- 🏅 Cum Laude and a consistent dean's lister.
+- 🔐 Hoping for a career in cybersecurity.